parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

   analog synthesizer patch given a sufficient number of the correct kinds of modules.<a href="#undecidable"><sup>*</sup></a>_

+Another way of saying this is that just as the wave forms emitted by musical instruments can be described mathematically, so can all of the rhythmic and harmonic relationships that result from playing sequences of particular notes, for particular durations, at particular volumes.
+This is why there has always been such an affinity between mathematics and music.
+From this point of view, the modules comprising a patch can be understood as being mathematical functions which together form an arbitrarily complex recursive equation.

-That said, I never felt any great need to reproduce traditional musical sounds or forms by electronic means.
+I never felt any great need to reproduce traditional musical sounds or forms by electronic means.
 (I occasionally do so, but usually only as experiments with particular tools or techniques, i.e. as "studies" for more purely electronic compositions.)
 Specifically, I consider traditional music notation and instrumentation more than sufficent for expressing traditional musical ideas.
 My passion as a composer is in exploring musical ideas which cannot be expressed or performed by traditional means.
 This is no less an "artistic" undertaking than composing and arranging more conventional music.
 It is just that the artistry occurs by way of experimenting with patches, recording the results, and layering the individual tracks in a final mix for any given piece.

+Of course, I am far from the first to experiment in this way.
+Schoenberg famously experimented with randomness in his approach to "twelve tone" composition.
+Cage experimented with timbre in his compositions for "prepared" pianos.
+Modular synthsizers and similar tools allow this kind of experimentation to extend further and in directions not possible when restricted by the physical characteristics of traditional instruments and human players.
+The essential difference between the "West Coast" and "East Coast" movements in the development of electronic music is that the latter focused on integrating electronic music into ensembles which also included traditional instruments being played according to the rules of conventional musical forms while the former focused on the capabilities of electronic instruments to extend the range of musical possibilities.

 ---